Licensed Professional Counselor in Missouri

 Q: Do you work with teens or young adults?

-Yes.
-I enjoy helping adolescents and young adults navigate school challenges, social dynamics, and life transitions using approaches suited to their age and personality.
+Yes. we enjoy helping adolescents and young adults navigate school challenges, social dynamics, and life transitions using approaches suited to their age and personality.

 Q: Do you offer support for parents of adopted children or those navigating foster care?

 Yes.
-As a parent of adopted children, I understand the unique challenges, emotions, and joys of this experience, and can provide guidance, support, and coping strategies.
+We I understand the unique challenges, emotions, and joys of this experience, and can provide guidance, support, and coping strategies.

 "The higher we go, the better we shall hear the voice of God."